How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Job done.

-WordPress Password protected vs. Private Log-In Restriction
+1. WordPress Password Protected vs. Private Log-In Restriction

 You can find these options on the right-hand panel wherever you add a new page or post:

-3. Private – This option grants access to specific users based on their role
+2. Private: This option grants access to specific users based on their role

-Let’s see how:
+Let’s see how this work:

-1. Password protecting pages/posts
+1. Password Protecting Pages/Posts

 This is a very straightforward option giving you the ability to password protect individual pages and posts simply by assigning a password to that page (or post).